Ordarb/pycurve/README.md

 joined smoothly at the so-called knot points.
 Over a closed interval, a given continuous function can be approximated by selecting an arbitrary polynomial, where the goodness-of-fit increases with the order of the polynomial.
 Significant contributions are the smoothing-spline method, an extension of the cubic spline technique.
+These models are currently under construction and not available in version 0.1.

 TODO:
 - Optimization Error